Trade our wide range of currency pairs,Â

 Example: If the EUR/USD currency pair moves from 1.1200 to 1.1201, it has moved 1 pip.
 Similarly, if the USD/JPY pair moves from 110.50 to 110.51, it has also moved 1 pip.

-In Forex trading, a currency pair is a quotation of two different currencies, where one currency is quoted against the other.
+In FX trading, a currency pair is a quotation of two different currencies, where one currency is quoted against the other.
 It represents the exchange rate between the two currencies.

 The exchange rate quoted for this pair (e.g., 1.1200) indicates how much of the quoted currency (USD) is needed to purchase one unit of the base currency (EUR).